rust-lang/rust-forge/src/how-to-start-contributing.md

 ### Etiquette

 We know that starting contributing in a FOSS[^1] project could be confusing at times and we want both contributors and reviewers have the best possible experience when collaborating in our project.

-To achieve this goal, we want to ensure trust and respect of each other's time and efforts.
+To achieve this goal, we want to build trust and respect of each other's time and efforts.
 Our recommendation is to follow these simple guidelines:
 - Start small.
 A big ball of code as first contribution does not help building trust
 - The work you submit is your own, meaning that you fully understand every part of it
 - You take care of checking in detail your work before submitting it - ask questions or signal us (with inline comments or `todo!()`) the parts you're unsure about
 - If you want to fix an issue but have doubts about the design, you're welcome to join our [Zulip][rust-zulip] server and ask for tips
-- Please respect the reviewers' time: allow some days between reviews, don't send for review patches obviously broken without some context (you can keep them in draft state until they're ready for review)
+- Please respect the reviewers' time: allow some days between reviews, only ask for reviews when your code compiles and tests pass, or give an explanation for why you are asking for a review at that stage (you can keep them in draft state until they're ready for review)
 - Try to keep comments concise, don't worry about a perfect written communication.
 Strive for clarity and being to the point

 [^1]: Free-Open Source Project, see: https://en.wikipedia.org/wiki/Free_and_open-source_software